Romans 8:18-25 By making progressive changes little by little, we will eventually transform the world.

 and to dust you will return.” – Genesis 3:17-19

-Ever since the fall of man, creation was subjected to the curse of corruption and death.
-The world’s meteorological, geological, political, ecological, social and spiritual order has been in disarray.
-The phenomenon of global warming and frequent natural disasters are the direct result of humanity’s sins.
+Ever since the fall, creation has been subjected to corruption, decay, and death.
+The earth’s meteorological, geological, ecological, political, social, and spiritual systems have all been thrown into disorder.
+The realities of global warming and frequent natural disasters are manifestations of humanity’s sin and the brokenness of the world.

 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 For God did not send the Son into the world to judge the world, but that the world might be saved through Him. – John 3:16-17

-Jesus’s sacrifice broke the curse of sin and death freeing creation from slavery.
-And it is through the Son and the sons of God that the world is saved from futility and death.
+Through His sacrifice, Jesus broke the curse of sin and death, setting creation on the path toward freedom from its bondage.
+And it is through the Son—and through the sons of God who walk in His likeness—that the world will ultimately be delivered from futility and ushered into the glory God intended from the beginning.

 22 For we know that the whole creation groans and suffers the pains of childbirth together until now.
 23 And not only this, but also we ourselves, having the first fruits of the Spirit, even we ourselves groan within ourselves, waiting eagerly for our adoption as sons, the redemption of our body.